-- What: Physical modifications to the home and vehicle that directly address the member's medical health or remedial need.
-Covered modifications must be necessary to provide for the health, welfare, and safety of the member and to increase or maintain independence.
-The Iowa Medicaid Enterprise (IME) reviews all modification requests individually and a determination is made regarding the appropriateness of the modification request. - Where: In the member's home or vehicle.
-Please note that only the following modifications are included: - Kitchen counters, sink space, and cabinets - Special adaptations to refrigerators, stoves, and ovens - Bathtubs, bath chairs and toilets to accommodate transfer, special handles and hoses for showerheads, water faucet controls, and accessible shower and sink areas - Grab bars and handrails - Turnaround space adaptations - Ramps, lifts, and door, hall, and window widening - Fire safety alarm equipment specific for disability - Voice activated, sound activated, light activated, motion activated, and electronic devices directly related to the member's disability
+Physical modifications to the home and vehicle to assist with the health, safety, and welfare needs of the member and to increase or maintain independence.
+Competitive bids are essential to determine the cost effectiveness of the requested item.
+All modification requests are reviewed individually and a determination is made regarding the appropriateness of the modification request.

+In or on the member's home or vehicle.
+Please note that only the following modifications are included:

+- Kitchen counters, sink space, and cabinets - Special adaptations to refrigerators, stoves, and ovens - Bathtubs, bath chairs and toilets to accommodate transfer, special handles and hoses for showerheads, water faucet controls, and accessible shower and sink areas - Grab bars and handrails - Turnaround space adaptations - Ramps, lifts, and door, hall, and window widening - Fire safety alarm equipment specific for disability - Voice activated, sound activated, light activated, motion activated, and electronic devices directly related to the member's disability